django/deps/draft/0005-rethinking-middleware.rst

 Abstract
 ========

-The existing Django "middleware" abstraction suffers from an absence of strict layering and balanced in/out calls to a given middleware.
-This DEP proposes an improved abstraction for wrapping the request cycle in strictly layered pre-view and post-view actions.
+The existing Django "middleware" abstraction suffers from a lack of strict layering and balanced in/out calls to a given middleware.
+This DEP proposes an improved abstraction for wrapping the request cycle in layered pre-view and post-view actions.

 Motivation